CraigRodrigues/TicTacToe/README.md

 ```

 Instructions:
-- Star the game
+- Start the game
--
+- Input player names
+- The game will randomly choose who goes first
+- Once someone wins or there is a draw choose to play again if you want

 Testing with Tape:
 ```